ini-bdds/bdqc/README.rst

 Plugins provide two kinds of analysis: file analysis and heuristic analysis.
 A single plugin can provide:
 	1. zero or one file analyzer and
-	2. zero or more heuristic analyzers.
+	2. zero or more data analyzers.

 A *file analyzer* is just a function that can read a file and produce one or more summary statistics about it.
-A *heuristic analyzer* is a function that applies a test to a vector of data returning a boolean result.
+A *data analyzer* is a function that applies a test to a vector of data and returns a (possibly empty) list of indices (of aberrant or otherwise "interesting" data points).

-The file and heuristic analyzers in BDQC plugins are expected to take certain forms, and the plugin is expected to export certain symbols used by the BDQC framework (described in detail `below <Plugins_>`_).
+The file and data analyzers in BDQC plugins are expected to take certain forms, and the plugin is expected to export certain symbols used by the BDQC framework (described in detail `below <Plugins_>`_).